What You Need To Know About Commercial Building

 5. If HVAC work is to be done then an Electrical Permit for the low voltage wiring for these systems is required.
 No specific plans are required for these particular systems.

-7. Nurse call systems require an Electrical Permit and two sets of specification books.
+7. Nurse call systems require an Electrical Permit and four sets of specification books.
 These systems do not require plans.

 - Business Privilege License for Contractor